 Since 2011, the SEEP Network has been an active contributor to the Global Savings Groups Conference Series.
 Each event in this series has also served as a catalyst to increase the scale, sustainability and impact of Savings Groups in the host country and region.
 SG2015, in Zambia, was the third event in the series and engaged close to 400 participants representing 147 organizations from 44 countries.

 The SEEP Network was delighted to host SG2018: The Power of Savings Groups, in collaboration with conference partners.
 SG2018 took place in Kigali, Rwanda, on May 22-24, and offered a platform for attendees to connect, engage, and learn from each other about the challenges and opportunities they face in supporting Savings Groups worldwide.
 In this pursuit, SEEP encouraged greater use of a wide range of innovative session structures and methodologies that build on emerging and accepted best practices in learning and the dissemination of innovations.

 A special thank you to our local partner, Access to Finance Rwanda, for their support of SG2018: The Power of Savings Groups.

 The conference agenda will be organized around four technical tracks:

 1. Systemic Approaches to Increase Scale, Sustainability and Impact

 3. Expanding Outreach to More Vulnerable and Diverse Populations

 4. Savings Groups and Gender-transformative Initiatives

-SEEP is a global learning network composed of 120 member organizations active in more than 170 countries.
+The SEEP Network is a global learning network composed over 80 member organizations active in more than 160 countries.
 Founded in 1985, SEEP was a pioneer in the micro-credit movement and helped build the foundation of the financial inclusion efforts of today.
 In the last three decades, our members have continued to develop, test and expand innovative strategies that promote inclusion, develop competitive markets, and enhance livelihoods opportunities for the world’s poor.